ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

   <img src="https://raw.githubusercontent.com/ashm97/Patient-spatial-temporal-trajectory-similarity/main/images/fig_intro_missing_data.png" width="600">
 </p>

-*Traditional contact tracing based on direct contact, a widely used tool in disease outbreak investigations, can be hampered by missing data.
+<sub>*Traditional contact tracing based on direct contact, a widely used tool in disease outbreak investigations, can be hampered by missing data.
 Both non-observable contacts between infected patients, or unknown infected patients serving as links between infected patients can result in misleading and limited results.
-Moreover, transmission facilitated through environmental surfaces, or by staff can all form an abundance of indirect and non-observable links.*
+Moreover, transmission facilitated through environmental surfaces, or by staff can all form an abundance of indirect and non-observable links.*</sub>

 Here, we propose a graph-based model to mitigate these problems by measuring proximity between network-constrained temporal trajectories across background movement patterns.
 Our model naturally captures already known, but also missed contact likely to have resulted in transmission.